 Familiar textured snowshoe tracks leave intricate, almost filigree shadows on a pristine slope in the French winter slopes.
 The pattern they leave evokes a mystery – who left these here?
 And invite the viewer to contemplate them amid the quiet winter’s day.
-Sometime in the last 48 hours, a lone snowshoer has been out since before sunrise, leaving tracks in the snow that remind one of crop circles, and just as massive, covering an area roughly the size of several football fields.
+Sometime in the last 48 hours, a snowshoer has been out since before sunrise, leaving tracks in the snow that reminds one of a crop circle.
+It’s just as massive, covering an area roughly the size of several football fields.
 There is no sign of the artist.

 Since 2004 in Les Arcs France at Arc2000, dozens of geometric patterns began to appear each winter with the first snowfall.
-The designs range from purely geometric shapes to architectural references, and are laid down with focused concentration, taking as long as two days to complete at times, by one man, 54-year-old snowshoe artist, Simon Beck, of England.
+The designs range from purely geometric shapes to architectural references.
+They are laid down with focused concentration, taking two days to complete at times, by one man, snow artist Simon Beck, of England.

-Beck’s first snow art — a five-pointed star joined by circles — was apparently done sans snowshoes.
-He so liked the look of it that he tried a ten pointed star next.
+Beck apparently completed his first snow art — a five-pointed star joined by circles — sans snowshoes.
+He so liked the look of it that he tried a ten-pointed star next.
 But that was such “hard work,” he decided snowshoes would make it easier.
-Beck’s solitary efforts took on a quality recognized as true art today when he discovered a lake nearby, and started playing with patterns and evolving techniques that made the process easier over time.
+Beck’s solitary efforts took on a quality recognized as true art today when he discovered a lake nearby and played with patterns and evolving techniques that made the process easier over time.

-Beck designs on lake beds and pristine mountain slopes, are weather and avalanche dependent, and completed in anywhere from six hours to two days.
+Beck designs on lake beds and pristine mountain slopes are weather and avalanche-dependent and completed anywhere from six hours to two days.

-In an unusual mixture of skill sets, Beck’s map making skills and competitive orienteering in the off-season informed his current process from planning to completion, of these mammoth icons of environmental winter art.
+Beck’s map-making skills and competitive orienteering in the off-season informed his process from planning to completion of these mammoth icons of environmental winter art in an unusual mixture of skill sets.

-Beck is in superb shape from competition orienteering and also spends a lot of time hiking and running through the mountains when he is not working as a map maker during the summer.
+Beck is in superb shape from competition orienteering and spends a lot of time hiking and running through the mountains.

-It is also during the summer when he spends time drawing and preparing designs, so he can get out and start making tracks as soon as winter returns.
+It is also during the summer when he spends time drawing and preparing his designs, so he can get out and start making tracks as soon as winter returns.
 Over the last several years, Simon Beck has also begun making art in the sand.
 To date, he has over 330 snow drawings and 120 sand drawings.

 During the process of tramping out the snowshoe design, “I try not to think about things as it is too easy to make a mistake.”

-But, Beck said, “Once the lines are drawn …it is just a matter of filling in …[then] I listen to [classical] music,” Beck described.
+But, Beck said, “Once [he draws] the lines …it is just a matter of filling in …[then] I listen to [classical] music,” Beck described.
 “Most of my thoughts [are] fantasizing …where new ski lifts might be built, where the high-speed railway lines should be routed, how the road up to the resort should have been aligned and, naturally, bigger and better snow drawings!”

 He does not often come back the next day to complete a design because conditions are rarely the same, but Beck recently completed ‘Waterbowl29’ [“… the 29th drawing done in the water bowl”], and “It took two days, about 16 hours…”